A. Goliath challenges Israel.

 Now when the words which David spoke were heard, they reported them to Saul; and he sent for him.
 Then David said to Saul, "Let no man's heart fail because of him; your servant will go and fight with this Philistine."

+a.
+They reported him to Saul: It wasn't as if David's words were all that bold.
+He never said, "If I went out to fight against that Philistine, I would whip his tail.
+He's nothing."
+David didn't talk like that, but at least he stood up to Goliath.
+David didn't show a lot of backbone but he showed more courage than anyone else in Israel, so it was worth reporting to Saul.

 b.
-Now, these words of David are reported to Saul.
-It isn’t as if David’s words were all that bold.
-He never said, “Well, if I went out to fight against that Philistine, I would whip his tail.
-He’s nothing.”
-David didn’t talk like that, but he did at least stand up to Goliath.
-David didn’t show a lot of backbone, but he showed a lot more than anyone else in Israel, so it was worth reporting to Saul.

-c.
-Then David said to Saul, “Let no man’s heart fail because of him; your servant will go and fight with this Philistine.”
-Saul had waited a long time - at least 40 days - to hear someone say these words.
+Your servant will go and fight with this Philistine: Saul waited a long time - at least 40 days - to hear someone say these words.
 But to hear them now, from the mouth of this boy, almost seemed like a cruel joke.
-“The good news is that some one finally wants to fight Goliath.
-The bad news is that it is a little shepherd boy.”
+"The good news is that some one finally wants to fight Goliath.
+The bad news is that he is a little shepherd boy."

 i.
-David’s words to Saul almost make the matter worse.
-“Let no man’s heart fail because of him” almost sounds like, “All right everyone, calm down, I’ve got the situation completely under control.”
-It would have seemed ridiculous coming from this teen-age boy.
-It would have seemed like youthful pride and overconfidence to the extreme.
-But it wasn’t; David really was trusting in God.
+David's words to Saul almost made the matter worse.
+"Let no man's heart fail because of him" almost sounds like, "All right everyone, calm down, I've got the situation completely under control."
+It seemed ridiculous coming from this teen-age boy.
+It seemed like youthful pride and overconfidence, but it wasn't.

-d.
+c.
 Your servant will go and fight with this Philistine: These are bold words.
-This is the first time David specifically volunteers to battle Goliath.
-It is one thing to say, “Someone should do something about that.”
-It is entirely another thing to say, “I will do something about that.”
+This is the first time David specifically volunteered to battle Goliath.
+It is one thing to say, "Someone should do something about the enemy."
+It is entirely another thing to say, "I will do something about the enemy."

 2. (33-37) David's training as a shepherd prepared him.